Marwin Hitz

-Career
+Club career

 Early career

 Born in St. Gallen, Hitz was signed by his hometown club when he was nine years old.
 He represented the club at youth level, and regularly played for the reserve team from 2005 to 2007.
 The closest he got to the first team was as a unused substitute in 2005 and 2006.
 In the 2007–08 season, he went on loan to Yverdon-Sport, and then to Winterthur, ending the season as first-choice goalkeeper at the latter club.

 Wolfsburg

-On 2 September 2008, Hitz signed for Bundesliga club Wolfsburg.
+On 2 September 2008, Hitz signed for Bundesliga club VfL Wolfsburg.
 He mainly played for the reserve team, but he was a unused substitute for two matches in early 2009.
-He made his debut for the first team in a Europa League match against Villarreal, and made his Bundesliga debut in a match against Schalke 04.
+He made his debut for the first team in a Europa League match against the Spanish team Villarreal, and made his Bundesliga debut in a match against Schalke 04.
 While at Wolfsburg, he initially deputised for André Lenz and then mid-season signing Diego Benaglio, who he failed to displace.
 In fact, the six appearances he made during the 2010–11 season (his personal best at the club), was due to Benaglio tearing his abductor muscle and later, not being in the squad.

 Augsburg

-Hitz joined Augsburg in the summer of 2013.
+Hitz joined FC Augsburg in the summer of 2013.
 On 29 March 2014, Mainz 05's Eric Maxim Choupo-Moting had a shot that was deflected by Matthias Ostrzolek, which Hitz tipped away onto the post.
 Ostrzolek, under pressure from Nicolai Müller, tried to clear the rebound, but it caught Hitz in the face, resulting in an own goal.

 On 21 February 2015, Hitz scored a stoppage-time equaliser for Augsburg in a league match against Bayer Leverkusen in a 2–2 draw.
 On 5 December, Hitz intentionally sabotaged the ground near the penalty spot after a penalty was awarded to 1.
 FC Köln in their match against Augsburg.
 Anthony Modeste missed the penalty, and Augsburg went on to win the match 1–0.
 Hitz later apologised for his actions.
 Hitz was billed €122.92 by 1.
 FC Köln for the damage he caused to the pitch, which he agreed to pay.